Back to articles

 Workflow 3: Study Group Hand Sharing

-- Compare results and discuss — did your range assumptions lead to the same conclusion?
+4. Compare results and discuss: did your range assumptions lead to the same conclusion?

 Tips and Tricks

 Start small.
 You don't need to use every feature on day one.
-Start with the Equity Engine.
+Start with the Lab.
 Analyze 2-3 hands after your next session.
-Once that becomes a habit, start building your ranges in the Range Manager.
+Once that becomes a habit, start building your ranges in Ranges.
 Layer by layer.

 Join the Discord.
 The GrindLab Discord is where the community discusses hands, shares feedback, and votes on upcoming features.
 It's also where you'll get the fastest answers to any questions.